nemoarchive/documentation/download_public.md

 or a [BDBag](https://bd2k.ini.usc.edu/tools/bdbag/) if it contains a subset of data or data across multiple modalities, labs or cell types.
 More information about downloading and working with BDBags is [available here](./download_bdbag.md).

-If you are a PI or a data submitter and would like to organize a data collection into a BDBag and/or request a landing page for a data collection or publication, see our [documentation on organizing data into a BDBag](Organize_data_into_BDBag.md).
+If you are a PI or a data submitter and would like to organize a data collection into a BDBag and/or request a landing page for a data collection or publication, please contact the NeMO Archive team.

 &nbsp;